nplrkn/alsoran/documentation/backlog.md

 ## MAINTAINABILITY + DIAGNOSTICS
 - standardize handler->workflow result handling and logging (who logs message, who forms failure) across CU-CP and CU-UP
 - Rather than saying "WARN Unsupported UlDcchMessage C1(RrcReconfigurationComplete" we should report that the messsage does not match a transaction.
+- in RequestProvider, pass a transaction context instead of a logger
+  - transaction context provides logger
+  - transaction context also provides "response action" to simplify?
+  - also provides TNLA ID and remote IP address - can use this to remove double info! logging of TNLA setup
-- Remove slog from workflow module and use log methods on Workflow instead
+- Remove slog from workflow module and access above transaction context via Workflow instead
 - Errors are too easy to miss - log_ue_error()? to optionally warn! on failure
   - e.g. "Inital access procedure failed - Connection refused (os error 111)" at debug
 - Ue logging level should be settable to allow warnings to show up.
 UE context should appear in logs / be stored in Logger.